Gina Loudon

-Gina Loudon, known as Dr. Gina, is a conservative media personality.
+Gina Loudon (born 1968) known as Dr. Gina, is a conservative media personality.
 She was a member of the 2020 Donald Trump campaign's media advisory board and the co-chair of Women for Trump 2020.
 She is a member at Mar-a-Lago and the current face of Citizen Voters Inc.

 She has said that scientific evidence shows President Trump to be "the most sound-minded person to ever occupy the White House."
 In 2018, The Daily Beast reported that Loudon's book falsely described her as having a PhD in psychology; she has a PhD in human and organization systems from Fielding Graduate University, an online school.
 On October 8, 2019, Loudon filed a libel suit against The Daily Beast in New York County Supreme Court.
-The suit was dropped on April 8, 2020.
+The suit was voluntarily dismissed with prejudice with both parties paying for their own court costs on April 8, 2020.